Dias33/Programming_Examples/README.md

 Physics_Rigid_Body_Simulator -> Rigid body simulator with collision detection and response (C# code in Unity Game Engine).

-RTG_Deffered_Sponza -> Recreation of the Sponza palace utilising OpenGL 4.0 and the tutor's libraries.
+RTG_Deffered_Sponza -> Recreation of the Sponza palace utilising OpenGL 4.0, C++ and the tutor's framework.

-RTG_Terrain_Generation -> Terrain generation using various techniques (Bezier patches, noise, textures).
+RTG_Terrain_Generation -> Terrain generation using various techniques (Bezier patches, noise, textures) by using C++ and OpenGL 4.0.